'But Seriously,' Tennis Great John McEnroe Says He's Seeking 'Inner Peace'

 I need to make sure that I enjoy the upcoming 10 — hopefully 20 — years of my life and just appreciate the ride that it's been, and be able to continue to ... find that inner peace, in a way, because that's difficult for me.
 I grew up a perfectionist getting pushed, pushed, pushed a lot. ...
 Especially when my dad passed away a few months ago, I said, Wait a second, you've got to just take a step back here and smell the roses a little bit more.
 That would be my Number One goal moving ahead.

-Radio producer Peter Breslow, radio editor Stacey Samuel and Web producer Beth Novey contributed to this story.
+Radio producer Peter Breslow, radio editor Stacey Samuel and Web producers Beth Novey and Wynne Davis contributed to this story.

-Note: A previous version of this digital story misspelled the name of tennis great Billie Jean King.